larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 ### How to add Environmental Variables:

 On Arch with KDE Plasma, you should put environmental variables in Plasma’s session environment directory.
-Create a small .sh file there for each variable.
-For example, for decoding with NVIDIA you create ~/.config/plasma-workspace/env/cuda-disable-perf-boost.sh, with this content:
+This is located in `~/.config/plasma-workspace/env` Create a small .sh file there for each variable.
+For example, for decoding with NVIDIA you create `~/.config/plasma-workspace/env/cuda-disable-perf-boost.sh`, with this content:

 ```zsh
 # While the libva-nvidia-driver implementation does enable hardware video decoding,